Example: XBee Gateway with Sensor Device, Cloud Reporting and Notification Configuration

 Update Gateway Firmware

-Download XBee Gateway - ZigBee (Ethernet and Wifi) 22.214.171.124 or current version and update firmware via the local web interface under Administration > Firmware Update > Upgrade device operating system.
+Download XBee Gateway - ZigBee (Ethernet and Wifi) Current version and update firmware via the local web interface under Administration > Firmware Update > Upgrade device operating system.

 Update Gateway Xbee Firmware